ryanpv/ai-chatbot/README.md

 # Voice Chatbot Project

 ## Overview

+I created this project with the intended purpose of having a personalized chatbot assistant that I can have a conversation with.

 This project is a chatbot that allows users to interact with it using their voice recordings and receive an audio response.
 The server handles the interaction by leveraging OpenAI's Whisper-1 model and Chat Completions API.
 The voice comes from Elevenlabs API, which has many other options for voices.

 ## Features